SilkRose/Pony/stories/pink-reflections/pink-reflections.md

 "Well…"

-For a moment, Pinkie considers opening up to Fluttershy because of her reflections pleading.
+For a moment, Pinkie considers opening up to Fluttershy because of her reflection's pleading.

 "I'm…"

-The more the words stick in her throat, the more hesitance she gets, ultimately, she decides to pretend she's fine.
+The more the words stick in her throat, the more hesitant she gets, until, finally, she eeks out the words...

+"Doing pretty good!"

 *Maybe next time…*

-"Doing pretty good!"

 Fluttershy looks at Pinkie warily before leaving it be.
 "That's good to hear."